Impact Story

 Was there anything that stood out for you about the way the legal assistance was delivered by the law firm that helped make the project successful?

 “The lawyers were incredibly responsive, detail-oriented, and practical.
-They understood what Congress and other stakeholders needed to see to support the law and broke down very complex issues in a way that made the legislation easier to support. ”
+They understood what members of Congress and other stakeholders needed to see in order for them to support the law and broke down very complex issues in a way that made the legislation easier to support. ”

 – Scott Greytak